raymond1/Document-Compiling-CMS/README.md

 %></body>
 </html>

-page1.content will have the following contents:
+The file page1.content should have the following content:
 ```
 <h1>Page 1<h1>
 <p>Some content goes here.
 ```

-page2.content will have the following contents:
+Similarly, the page2.content file should have the following content:
 ```
 <h1>Page 2<h1>
 <p>Some different content for page 2 goes here.